How Should a Beginner Start Investing?

 A brokerage account is an investment account that allows its holders to invest in stocks, mutual funds, bonds, and ETFs.
 You can personally set these up through financial organizations like Robinhood and E*Trade.
 Mobile applications like Acorns or Stash ease beginners into the concept of investments by offering lower volume investing.
 These are good solutions if you want to handle everything yourself or just want to be introduced to investing.

 For a long-term, guided approach, investment services are offered through credit union memberships.
-Their financial advisors will sit down with you and develop a personalized investment strategy based on your financial goals.
+Their advisors will sit down with you and develop a personalized investment strategy based on your financial goals.
 Plus, you’ll have the support and expertise of professionals in case you have any questions or concerns.

 Building Your Investment Portfolio